 Intercostal nerve blocks are a pain management tool for conditions, such as:

-Before your procedure, your doctor may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
+Before receiving Intercostal Nerve Blocks pain experts at The Pain Experts of Arizona may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
 If you are pregnant or suspect you are pregnant, talk to your doctor about alternative treatment options.
 Your healthcare professional may ask you not to eat or drink several hours before the procedure.
 This procedure cannot be performed if the patient has an active infection or symptoms of a cold, flu, or similar malady.
 If you experience these symptoms on the day of the procedure, you will need to reschedule your nerve block.

 During the procedure, the healthcare professional performing the procedure will have you lie on the examination table on the side opposite your chest pain.
 They will administer anesthesia through an IV to help you relax.
 The physician will then sanitize the area of skin near the ribs before injecting a local anesthetic into that area.
 Using x-ray guidance and contrast dye, they will then inject medicine into the body.
 If the intercostal nerve block is for therapeutic purposes, they will inject a corticosteroid.
 If it is for diagnostic purposes, they will inject a local anesthetic or numbing agent.

 The procedure lasts less than thirty minutes.
-Afterward, you will remain in an observation room until the general anesthesia wears off to ensure no immediate complications or reactions occur.
+Afterward, Arizona intercostal nerve blocks patients will remain in an observation room until the general anesthesia wears off to ensure no immediate complications or reactions occur.